 Back ache is the second reason for non-attendance at work in the world.
-Often back surgery is not successful in diminishing the pain.
-Discover the cause of your back ache and if it can be made better with surgery!
+Often back surgery is not successful in relieving the pain.
+Discover the cause of your back ache and if surgery is an option to diminish your back pain.

-Injuries, ageing, wrong body postures, normal wear and tear; all these factors can cause your back complaints.
+Injuries, ageing, bad body postures, normal wear and tear; all these factors can cause your back complaints.
 A damage somewhere in your back or pressure on the nerves of your spine can cause a back ache and/or other symptoms.
-If you suffer chronic back ache, then the question is: ‘Can back surgery help me to get rid of this pain?’
+If you suffer from chronic backpain, then the question is: ‘Can back surgery help me to get rid of this pain?’

 From the most recent investigations we know that most of the back complaints do not need surgery; only a small percentage of the cases require back surgery indeed.
 The largest part of the back complaints can be solved by (conservative) non-surgical treatments like: applications of anti-inflammation medication, warm/cold treatments, podiatrist treatment, diet, physiotherapy, chiropractic, orthopaedic manual therapy, medical training therapy and so on…